oobianom/scientific/README.md

-# Experimental scientific theme for Rmarkdown: Report science intelligently
+# Towards a Streamlined Scientific Reporting: Rmarkdown and Shiny Templates for Scientists

-#### Built to maximize space and styles
+#### Built to maximize efficiency, space and style

 ```r
 # install